 My Mother-in-law Mary makes the BEST rolls.
 I mean THE BEST.
 These are NOT, I repeat NOT your standard run of the mill, buy in the deli section crescent rolls in a can.

-I have been to numerous dinners where she served these rolls and if you were to ask ANYONE what their favorite part of the meal was they would tell you, without hesitation, the rolls!
+I have been to numerous dinners where she served these rolls and if you were to ask ANYONE what their favorite part of the meal was.
+They would tell you, without hesitation, the rolls!

 If you ask Mary what the secret to her rolls are – she will tell you that it is the butter, and letting them rise for 2 1/2 hours.
 I think the fact that they are crescent rolls rather than the traditional parker house shape makes them extra special too!
+I always try to use quality ingredients when baking because I feel it really makes a difference.
+Always good, real, butter, and always Redmond Real Salt.

 Homemade Crescent Roll